esikm/Pillow/docs/porting.rst

 Porting
 =======

-**Porting existing PIL-based code to Pillow**
+**Porting existing PIL2-based code to Pillow**

 Pillow is a functional drop-in replacement for the Python Imaging Library.
-To run your existing PIL-compatible code with Pillow, it needs to be modified to import the ``Image`` module from the ``PIL`` namespace *instead* of the global namespace.
+To run your existing PIL2-compatible code with Pillow, it needs to be modified to import the ``Image`` module from the ``PIL2`` namespace *instead* of the global namespace.
 Change this::

     import Image

 to this::

-    from PIL import Image
+    from PIL2 import Image

 The :py:mod:`_imaging` module has been moved.
 You can now import it like this::

-    from PIL.Image import core as _imaging
+    from PIL2.Image import core as _imaging

 The image plugin loading mechanism has changed.
 Pillow no longer automatically imports any file in the Python path with a name ending